 "I can hardly find words to tell how fully I realize that my soul and my way of thinking have been changed by those very Spiritual Exercises, that my mind has been enlightened by new rays of grace from heaven and that I have been imbued with a certain strength, so much so that in the overflow of the divine blessings into even my body I am completely invigorated and seem to be changed into an entirely new man."

 The Faber Center for Ignatian Spirituality was adopted as a ministry of Marquette University in November 2005.
-Named after Blessed Peter Faber, S.J., who was among the first companions of St. Ignatius of Loyola and remembered for his expertise in directing the Spiritual Exercises, the Center is dedicated to providing faculty, administrators, and staff with support and guidance in leading a reflective life.
-Through retreats, reflection groups, a spiritual library and spiritual direction, faculty, staff and administrators are exposed to God’s transforming love.
+Named after Blessed (now Saint) Peter Faber, S.J., who was among the first companions of St. Ignatius of Loyola and remembered for his expertise in directing the Spiritual Exercises, the Center is dedicated to providing faculty and staff with support and guidance in leading a reflective life.
+Through retreats, reflection groups, a spiritual library and spiritual direction, faculty and staff are exposed to God’s transforming love.
 This experience can impact on their personal lives in significant ways, affecting their understanding of the heart of the mission and spiritual heritage of Marquette University.
-Interested faculty, administrators and staff can contact the Faber Center at (414) 288-4545.
+Interested faculty and staff can contact the Faber Center at (414) 288-4545.

 Peter was born in the village of Villaret, Savoy, France on April 13, 1506 to a relatively poor farming family.
 As a young boy, he shepherded his father’s flock of sheep in the Alpine pastures.
 He had no education until he was ten years old when he convinced his father to allow him to attend a small school operated by a parish priest .
 At age eleven, he studied at La Roche and continued there until 1525 when he began his studies at the University of Paris.
 At the University of Paris, he lived at College de Sainte-Barbe with a roommate, Francis Xavier, and studied philosophy and theology.
 In 1529, Francis and Peter accepted another roommate, an older student, Ignatius of Loyola.
 Inspired by Ignatius, Peter Faber was ordained a priest in 1534.
 Ignatius directed him in the Spiritual Exercises before his ordination.